Dr John Rogers MRCGP FFSEM(UK) – – Consultant in Sport & Exercise Medicine

 A stress fracture should be considered in athletes with progressively worsening localised bone pain which comes on with running.
 It is important to look for risk factors for bone injury as described below.
 As things progress, the pain starts to come on earlier within training sessions and runs and the pain can persist after runs and during day to day activities such as walking.
 Sometimes pain in bed at night is a feature but this is not that common.
 It is important to know what volume of training the athlete is doing and how quickly this has been built up.
 There is often a sudden increase in volume or intensity of training with lack of rest days.
 The common risk factors should be asked about and examined for.
 A dietary history is important in male and female athletes and a menstrual history is very important in female athletes.
 Occasionally, there may be a family history of osteoporosis.

 Clinical examination of athletes with a lower limb or pelvic stress fracture usually reveals localised bony pain on hopping and this is a useful screening test.
 There is often focal bony tenderness at a specific site.
-Pelvic, neck of femur and lower back stress fractures can be a bit more difficult to pick up on clinical examination but can be confirmed through imaging.
+Pelvic, neck of femur and lower back stress fractures can be a bit more difficult to pick up on clinical examination but can be confirmed through imaging or speaking to pelvic therapy specialists.
 Early diagnosis through imaging helps to grade the bone stress injury, initiate appropriate management and minimise the time to return to running.

 Magnetic resonance imaging (MRI) is the most sensitive and specific imaging modality for diagnosing stress fractures.
 It is important that the correct sequences are used to look for bone marrow oedema (STIR weighted sequence).
 MRI scans are also useful for excluding other soft tissue causes of localised pain.
 The other advantage of MRI is that it does not expose the patient to ionising radiation.
 There is a huge variation in the cost of paying privately for these scans and current rates vary from £195 to £500+.
 In most parts of the UK, it is difficult to get an MRI scan done quickly in the NHS for sports medicine related problems.